This article provides the steps required to boot a target machine into the Datto Utilities environment from a USB drive.

 - This article assumes that you have already imaged a USB stick with Datto Utilities.
 If you have not already done this, see the article Imaging a USB Drive with Datto Utilities.

-- Datto recommends ensuring only 1 NIC on the target hardware has a connection to the Datto device, to avoid networking and transport issues.
+- To avoid networking and transport issues, Datto recommends ensuring that only one NIC on the target hardware has a connection to the Datto device.

 On the target machine: